Which city is cheaper, Milan or Verona?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Milan and Verona are popular destinations to visit in the summer with plenty of activities.
+Many visitors come to Verona in the summer for the family-friendly experiences.
 Also, most visitors come to Milan for the city activities, the music scene, and the family-friendly experiences during these months.

 In the summer, Verona is around the same temperature as Milan.
-Typically, the summer temperatures in Verona in July are around 24°C (75°F), and Milan is about 23°C (73°F).
+Typically, the summer temperatures in Verona in July average around 24°C (75°F), and Milan averages at about 23°C (73°F).

 It's quite sunny in Milan.
 The sun comes out a lot this time of the year in Verona.
 Verona usually receives more sunshine than Milan during summer.
 Verona gets 286 hours of sunny skies, while Milan receives 250 hours of full sun in the summer.